“I’m lovin’ it”… “Have it your way”… “A diamond is forever”… these are a just few of the many One-Liners and Slogans customers can recall hearing.

 Companies have used One-Liners and Slogans to keep customers coming back time after time.

 A good one-liner rings in the ear of those who hear and say it.

 A bad one-liner is forgotten almost instantly.

-You have likely even seen a few this week that haven’t exactly stuck.
+You have likely even seen or heard a few this week that didn’t exactly stick.
 How unfortunate is that for those brands pitching their ads with a missed message?

 Your message should be clear and concise, if it isn’t already (do that now).
 It may be a sentence as your business might be more complex than most.
 Bring that sentence down.